deis/workflow/src/quickstart/provider/azure-acs/boot.md

     },
 ```

-Download the Kubeconfig from the master to your local machine, make sure to use the right SSH identity and master FQDN:
+Download the Kubeconfig from the master to the local machine, make sure to use the right SSH identity and master FQDN:

 ```
 $ scp -i ~/.ssh/id_rsa k8sadmin@mydnsprefix.myregion.cloudapp.azure.com:.kube/config ~/.kube/k8sanddeis.config